Vladimir Zhdanov: Death

-He died on October 19, 1964, when his plane crashed at Avala while he was to attend the 20th anniversary of the Soviet liberation of Belgrade on October 20, 1944.
+He died on October 19, 1964, when his plane crashed at Avala on his way to attend the 20th anniversary of the Soviet conquest of Belgrade on October 20, 1944.
 Soviet Marshal Sergey Biryuzov was also killed in the crash.

 Legacy

 Resavska Street in downtown Belgrade was named after him from 1946 to 1951 and then again from 1965 to 1997.
 In 2010, an initiative was launched to name a street in the Novi Beograd or New Belgrade section of Belgrade after him.
 In 2016, the city manager of Belgrade, Goran Vesić, announced that the Belgrade Assembly or Skupština had accepted the initiative and a street in the New Belgrade section of the city, formerly Pohorska Street, was renamed General Zhdanov Street.
 Goce Delčev Street was renamed Marshal Tolbukhin Boulevard to commemorate Fyodor Tolbukhin.